How many actions does it take before a lead converts into a customer?

 Ok, so how exactly do you nudge these contacts to get closer to a sale?

 That’s where lead nurturing, or delivering a series of emails (and/or even SMS or messages on other platforms) comes in.
 For the purposes of this article, we’re going to focus on email lead nurturing.
+This can be set up easily on an automation platform like HubSpot.

 What is B2B Lead Nurturing?